Apply for an Adjustment to Your Bill

 Depending on what kind of leak you have and how handy you are, you may be able to fix your leak on your own.
 You can find how-to videos and other helpful local resources at WaterSavingTips.org.

 Hire a local plumber to fix your leak.
 The cost eventually pays for itself in money saved on your water bill!

 We're Fixing Our Leaks, Too

 Our staff are on call 24/7 to address unexpected leaks that arise on our side of the water meters such as water main breaks and fire hydrants hit by cars.
-In 2017 our customer service field staff responded to over 200 service calls and construction and maintenance staff fixed close to 70 leaks on the mainlines and service laterals.
+In 2018 our customer service field staff responded to over 200 service calls and construction and maintenance staff fixed close to 79 service leaks and 13 main leaks.
 We are also proactively working to upgrade older parts of our water system to prevent future leaks in older pipes.